AgenturPottkinder/typo3_forum/README.md

 Migration is only possible from `mm_forum` 1.0. until typo3_forum version 1.1.0

 You will find more details in the Documenation: http://typo3-forum.readthedocs.io/en/master/UsersManual/MigrationfromMm_forum/Index.html

+# Special Thanks

+Special Thanks to Philipp Stranghöner and the whole team of Mittwald for providing support and

+# Contact Information

+This project was build from Mittwald and is now maintaned by us.
+We are the Pottkinders from Bochum.

+You can read more here: https://www.mittwald.de/blog/cms/typo3-cms/maintainer-fuer-typo3-forum-pottkinder

+If you need to contact us via mail use support@agentur-pottkinder.de please =).